BrianSchroer/kcdc-if-you-missed-it-2019/README.md

 # kcdc-if-you-missed-it-2019
-If you missed a session at [KCDC 2019](https://www.kcdc.info/sessions) (or if you missed the whole conference), there may be a video of that session from another conference.
-Here are the ones I found:
+If you missed a session at [KCDC 2019](https://www.kcdc.info/sessions) (or if you missed the whole conference), there may be a video of that session from another conference that you can see.

+Here are the ones I found.
+The session titles are links to their synopses on the KCDC site.
+When I found multiple videos for a talk, I linked to the latest one, assuming it's the most polished and up-to-date.
+If you know of any recordings that I didn't find, or of better recordings of the talks, let me know via a an issue or pull request.

 ### [A Piece of Cake - C# powered cross platform build automation - Gary Ewan Park](https://www.kcdc.info/session/ses-83401)
 [![still image from video](https://i.vimeocdn.com/video/577230796_590x332.webp)](https://vimeo.com/171704581)